asarin-shai/App-AudioCapture/README.md

 # Overview

 The AudioCapture application uses Qt's [QAudioSource](https://doc.qt.io/qt-6/qaudiosource.html) for cross-platform audio capturing.
 This program has been tested on Windows and MacOS.

+The Windows release requires vc_redist.x64.exe [from Microsoft](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

+# Getting Started

 Download the latest version [from the releases page](https://github.com/labstreaminglayer/App-AudioCapture/releases).

-The Windows release requires vc_redist.x64.exe [from Microsoft](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).
+## Extra Dependencies (Ubuntu only)

+* `sudo apt-get install libqt6multimedia6`
+* TODO: Instructions to download and install liblsl
+* Other platforms ship with the Qt libraries.

-# Usage
+## Usage

 Using this app is very simple:

   * Make sure that you have connected a microphone to your computer.
-  * On Ubuntu, you need to `sudo apt-get install libqt6multimedia6`
   * Start the AudioCapture app.
 You should see a window like the following.
 > ![audiocapture.PNG](audiocapture.PNG)
   * Set the audio capture parameters.